Nonthawat100Q-07/bbp-public-assets/README.md

 # Table of contents TON-USDe DeFi B

--  🤑
+-  🤑 TON-USDe
 - Gitbook:USDe
 - Goals of Ethena Protocol
 - Files within scope of audit
+- Contracts architecture
+- Maintain delta neutrality
+- Additions from the original
 - How we generate yield
-- Maintain delta neutrality
-- Contracts architecture
 - Owner of contracts
 - Nonthawat_100Q
 ## Audit scope